Skip to main content

 Confidential.
 Independent.
 Impartial.
 Informal.

-If you experience any kind of issue at UMass Amherst and you are not sure what to do or who to talk to, the UMass Amherst Ombuds Team is here for you!
+If you experience any kind of workplace issue and you are not sure what to do or who to talk to, the ombuds team is here for you!

-We can help with any issue that may come up at the university, including:
+We can help with any workplace issue, including:

 • Communication challenges